 The TXVECTOR parameter PARTIAL_AID(#1509) is set as follows:

-In a VHT PPDU that carries group addressed MPDUs, the TXVECTOR parameter PARTIAL_AID(#1509) is set to 0.
+In a VHT PPDU that carries group addressed MPDUs, or in an NDP following a group addressed NDPA frame, the TXVECTOR parameter PARTIAL_AID(#1509) is set to 0.

-In a VHT PPDU sent by an AP(#1512) that carries MPDUs addressed to a single non-AP STA, the TXVECTOR parameter PARTIAL_AID(#1509) is set to:
+In a VHT PPDU that carries MPDUs addressed to a single non-AP STA, or in an NDP following an NDPA frame addressed to a single non-AP STA, the TXVECTOR parameter PARTIAL_AID(#1509) is set to:

-c4703
+dec(TXVECTOR PARTIAL_AID[0:8])=dec(AID0:8)+ decBSSID44:47⨁BSSID40:43*25mod 29

+(9-1)

-Where A[b:c] indicates the bits in positions from b to c of the binary representation of A; ⨁ is a bitwise exclusive OR operation; << 5 indicates a 5 positions bit shift operation towards MSB; mod X indicates the Xmodulo operation; AID is the AID of the recipient STA; BSSID is the BSSID the STA is associated with,
+Where A[b:c] indicates the bits in positions from b to c of the binary representation of A inclusive, with index 0 being the first transmitted bit; ⨁ is a bitwise exclusive OR operation;; mod X indicates the Xmodulo operation; dec(A[b:c]) is the cast to decimal operator where b is scaled by 20 and c by 2c-b; AID is the AID of the recipient STA; BSSID[] is the representation of the BSSID address as appearing in a Address field of a MAC frame1

-.
+NOTE 1 -- In this representation, I/G bit maps to BSSID[0], and BSSID[47] is the last transmitted bit

 In DLS or TDLS transmission, the AID for the peer STA is obtained from DLS Setup Request and Response frame or TDLS Setup Request and Response frame.

-In a VHT PPDU that carries MPDUs addressed to an AP(#1278), the TXVECTOR parameter PARTIAL_AID(#1509) is set to the lower 9 bits of the BSSID.
+In a VHT PPDU that carries MPDUs addressed to an AP(#1278), or in an NDP following an NDPA frame addressed to an AP, the TXVECTOR parameter PARTIAL_AID(#1509) is set to the lower 9 bits of the BSSID.

-In a VHT PPDU addressed to an IBSS peer STA, the TXVECTOR parameter PARTIAL_AID(#1509) is set to 0
+In a VHT PPDU addressed to an IBSS peer STA, or in an NDP following an NDPA frame addressed to an IBSS peer STA, the TXVECTOR parameter PARTIAL_AID(#1509) is set to 0.

+In a VHT PPDU that carries individually addressed MPDUs to a mesh STA, the TXVECTOR PARTIAL_AID parameter is set to the 9 LSBs of the recipient MAC address.

+An AP should not assign to a STA an AID value such that the TXVECTOR PARTIAL_AID value computed according to formula (9-1) results to be equal to 0.

 In Table 22-9, modify the following sentence in the Description field at line 27

 In a SU VHT PPDU that is not an NDP and that carries MPDU(s) addressed to an AP or to a Mesh STA, the Group ID field is set to 0; otherwise it is set to 63.